Skip to main content

 Initiate the scraper

-Trigger the first production run.
-Pick the initiation method that matches your workflow:
+After the scraper is active and delivery is configured, start a production run.
+Choose the initiation method that matches your workflow:

 Frequently asked questions